 Other notable perserved areas of the city are Nishi Chaya and Higashi Chaya teahouse quarters, which also have boutique shops.
-Thrice-weekly geisha evening performances at Kaikaro Teahouse in Higashi Chaya are open to the public, though you should book in advance.
+Kaikaro Teahouse in Higashi Chaya is a teahouse with 200 years of history where you can enjoy geisha culture.

 From Kanazawa , you can reach Japan’s old capital of Kyoto in approximately 2 hours 20 minutes on the Thunderbird train.
 The seat of the emperor for over 1,000 years, Kyoto is hard to omit from any traveler’s itinerary of Japan.
 It is one of the few cities left intact during World War II and remains a time capsule in a country that has experienced rapid urbanization.